When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ1: How to construct cybersecurity-oriented domain LLMs?

-\textbf{Secure code generate} via LLMs endeavors to augment the safety of auto-generated code, mitigating vulnerability risks.
-Storhaug A \textit{et al.}~\cite{storhaug2023efficient} presents an innovative method known as vulnerability-constrained decoding, which integrates vulnerability tags during model training.
-Avoiding the generation of tagged vulnerabilities during decoding significantly reduces the generation of vulnerable code.
-Fine-tuning on GPT-J~\cite{mesh-transformer-jax} evidences a notable reduction in synthesized code vulnerabilities.
-Jingxuan H \textit{et al.}~\cite{he2024instruction} focuses on improving the safety of code generation by LLMs through instruction tuning.
-Supervised fine-tuning with a dataset containing both secure and insecure programs converts CodeLlama~\cite{roziere2023code} into SafeCoder, thereby achieving a notable enhancement in security (approximately 30\%) across various popular LMs and datasets while maintaining practical usability.
+\textbf{Secure code generate} via LLMs aims to improve the security of automatically generated code by mitigating vulnerability risks. \cite{storhaug2023efficient} proposes a new approach called vulnerability-constrained decoding, which integrates vulnerability tags during model training.
+By avoiding generating code with these labels, the model significantly reduces the generation of vulnerable code.
+Fine-tuning on GPT-J~\cite{mesh-transformer-jax} shows a notable reduction in vulnerabilities in the generated code. \cite{he2024instruction} focuses on improving the security of code generation by LLMs via instruction tuning.
+They convert CodeLlama~\cite{roziere2023code} to SafeCoder using supervised fine-tuning on a dataset containing both secure and insecure programs.
+This approach achieves significant security improvements (approximately 30\%) across various popular LLMs and datasets while remaining practical.

-\textbf{Automated program repair} aims at automatically fixing a software bug without human intervention.
-André S \textit{et al.}~\cite{silva2024repairllama} presents a new program repair approach called RepairLLaMA, which significantly improves LLMs' program repair capabilities by applying Lora fine-tuning to CodeLlama.
-It outperforms GPT-4 on the Java benchmarks Defects4J and HumanEval-Java.
+\textbf{Automated program repair} aims to automatically fix software bugs without human intervention. \cite{silva2024repairllama} proposes a new program repair approach called RepairLLaMA, which significantly improves LLMs' program repair capabilities by applying LoRA fine-tuning to CodeLlama.
+It outperforms GPT-4 on the Java benchmarks Defects4J and HumanEval-Java. \cite{li2024exploring} first creates an instruction dataset APR-INSTRUCTION by using prompt engineering, then fine-tunes LLMs using four different PEFT methods based on this data to improve the model's automated program repair capabilities.

-\textbf{Binary} is the most basic form of computer code, it is important to learn what it means and how to use it.
-Nan J \textit{et al.}~\cite{jiang2023nova} bring the benefit of LLMs to the binary domain, which continual train StarCoder~\cite{li2023starcoder,lozhkov2024starcoder} on a specialized binary code pre-training corpus and new tasks, leads to the development of Nova and Nova$^+$.
+\textbf{Binary} is the most basic form of computer code, it is important to learn what it means and how to use it. \cite{jiang2023nova} demonstrates the benefits of LLMs for binary analysis.
+They continually train StarCoder~\cite{li2023starcoder,lozhkov2024starcoder} on specialized binary code corpus and new tasks, leading to the development of Nova and Nova$^+$.
 After SFT, the enhanced LLMs effectively address specific tasks such as binary code similarity detection, binary code translation, and binary code recovery.